Fisheries and Wildlife (FW)

 FW 475, WILDLIFE BEHAVIOR, 4 Credits

-Adaptive significance of egocentric and social behavior of wildlife species.
-Implications of behavior in sound management practice.
+Emphasizes adaptive significance of egocentric and social behavior of wildlife species.
+Discusses implications of behavior in sound management practice.

 Available via Ecampus